Preparing the Garden for Summer

 April is the engine of summer just starting to rev up.
 Within weeks (if not days!) the race of plants upwards will begin in earnest.
 There’s plenty that I need to do now to prepare both myself and the garden for summer.
 The blanket of mulch to be laid, seeds to be sown, and growing spaces to plan and plant.
 There’s no time to waste and every space is a potential place to grow food.

 Living Wall Planter

 There’s one space at home that I’ve had trouble in making productive — the space just outside my kitchen door.
 I’ve had plenty of planters there in the past but all low-lying and usually filled with flowers.
 That’s why I was very excited to be given a NatureUp!
 Basic Set Vertical.
-It’s essentially a living wall planter that can be planted with edibles, flowers, herbs, and whatever else you wish.
+It’s Gardena’s vertical planter that can be planted with edibles, flowers, herbs, and whatever else you wish.

 What it’s going to do is transform some dead space into an area where I can grow fresh greens.
 That’s the idea with a living wall planter — it makes an unproductive vertical space into a wall of lush, living things.

 I’m absolutely delighted with the planter!
 Every time I walk past I have to admire its design and the lush greens spilling from its pockets.